kanan-kulkarni-702/kanank2/docs/Filemanager HL Application Document.md

 **Note**:
 * The auditor can view all the files and folders in the system.
-* Can perform Copy and Move operation only on a faulty file.
-(File with Byzantine fault )
-* Only an auditor can delete a BFD file.
+* Only an auditor can delete a BFD file, BFD faulty file and inconsistent file.

 Screen Navigation for general user
 Refer : [UI_screens](/docs/File_Manager_UI_screens.md) for all the UI screens.